NASA Data Records

-- More than 11 years of RADARSAT-1, nearly uninterrupted, three-day radar snapshots of Arctic Ocean sea ice.
+- More than 11 years of RADARSAT-1, nearly uninterrupted, three-day radar snapshots of Arctic and Southern Ocean sea ice.

 - Original synthetic aperture radar (SAR) images.

-- Construct a near decadal record of small-scale ice motion of the Arctic Ocean.
+- Construct a near decadal record of small-scale ice motion of the Arctic and Southern Oceans.

 - Produce a record of ice motion of the northern Bering Sea.